wintexpro/doton-bridge/docs/configuration.md

 ## Keystore

-ChainBridge requires keys to sign and submit transactions, and to identify each bridge node on chain.
+DOTON requires keys to sign and submit transactions, and to identify each bridge node on chain.

-To use secure keys, see `chainbridge accounts --help`.
+To use secure keys, see `doton accounts --help`.
 The keystore password can be supplied with the `KEYSTORE_PASSWORD` environment variable.

-To import external ton keys, such as those generated with tonos-cli, use `chainbridge accounts import --ton /path/to/key.json`
+To import external ton keys, such as those generated with tonos-cli, use `doton accounts import --ton /path/to/key.json`

 or

-`chainbridge accounts import --ton --seedphrase "action glow era all liquid critic achieve lawsuit era anger loud slight"`
+`doton accounts import --ton --seedphrase "action glow era all liquid critic achieve lawsuit era anger loud slight"`

-To import private keys as keystores, use `chainbridge account import --privateKey key`.
+To import private keys as keystores, use `doton account import --privateKey key`.

-For testing purposes, chainbridge provides 5 test keys.
+For testing purposes, doton provides 5 test keys.
 The can be used with `--testkey <name>`, where `name` is one of `Alice`, `Bob`, `Charlie`, `Dave`, or `Eve`.